jakeogh/gpgmda/README.md

 [1] Mail is stored gpg encrypted on the mail server by the included MDA script gpgmda (tested on postfix).

-[2] Mail is distributed to any number of clients (mail readers) via ssh/rsync.
+[2] Mail is distributed to any number of clients (maildir readers) via ssh/rsync.

-[3] Mail is read, tagged, and replied to with alot.
+[3] Mail is optionally read, tagged, and replied to with [alot](https://github.com/pazz/alot).
 Standard end-to-end public key encryption and decryption are supported.
+Any maildir compatible client can be used.

 # DEPENDENCIES: